 The economic crisis that began in 2008 prompted substantial funding cuts to local authorities, and Southwark Council has been particularly badly hit.
 The vast majority of Bede's income in 2011/12 (approximately 81%) came through grants, small contracts and Service Level Agreements ("SLAs") from statutory sources.
 As a locally focused organisation, most of Bede's statutory income came through various departments of the London Borough of Southwark, plus some other social care and statutory organisations.
 This included spot contracts for Learning Disabilities Service users which are classified under "charges to service users" in the accounts.
-However, from April 2012, with the loss of Southwark Council funding for our domestic violence work and other cuts that have now been implemented, Bede's income from Southwark and other statutory sources reduced significantly from 81% in 2011/12 to 57% 2016/17.
-In 2017/18 this increased to 60%.
-Nearly all of the statutory funding, representing 53% of Bede's total income in 2017/18 (46% in 2016/17) was through charges to users of the Learning Disabilities service paid for by personalised budgets funded by the local authority.
-Cuts to Southwark's budget are set to continue, and gives considerable cause for concern for all of Bede's activities.
+However, from April 2012, with the loss of Southwark Council funding for our domestic violence work and other cuts that have now been implemented, Bede's income from Southwark and other statutory sources reduced significantly from 81% in 2011/12 to 57% in 2018/19.
+Nearly all of the statutory funding, representing 50% of Bede's total income in 2018/19 (53% in 2017/18) was through charges to users of the Learning Disabilities service paid for by personalised budgets funded by the local authority.
+Cuts to Southwark's budget are set to continue, and this gives significant cause for concern for all of Bede's activities.

 In response to this changing landscape, Bede's strategy is to diversify our funding base and reduce our reliance on statutory funding.
 We normally have to raise about one third of Bede's income each year, and our fundraising strategy for this includes a mix of charitable trusts, statutory funders, personal initiatives from individual supporters and businesses, and generating income from letting our buildings.
-In 2017/18, Bede had over 181 separate funders and regular donors, with many more occasional donors.
-We estimate that, in 2017/18, we were managing over 200 different funding relationships - a marked difference to 2008, where programmes such as Sure Start and Neighbourhood Renewal, alongside several Southwark Council departments required the management of perhaps just a dozen or so main funding relationships.
+In 2018/19 Bede had over 181 separate funders and regular donors, with many more occasional donors.
+This represents a marked difference to 2008, where programmes such as Sure Start and Neighbourhood Renewal, alongside several Southwark Council departments required the management of perhaps just a dozen or so main funding relationships.
 The advantage of this very diverse, indeed fragmented, funding base is that the risk is spread across more, and usually smaller income units.
 The challenge is to ensure each of these relationships are managed well and appropriately.